carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 ~~~
 {: .output}

-To achieve this magic, we need to define the types of arguments the `main` function takes and
+Looks like magic?
+This worked because we need defined the types of arguments in the `main` function and
-each argument must be documented.
+each argument was documented.
 For instance `infile: str` indicates that we expect a string and
-the doc string is `:param infile: Input file name`.
+the corresponding doc string is `:param infile: Input file name`.
+Finally, we had to tell `defopt`
+which function should be run when we execute the script (`defopt.run(main)`).

 Using this template as a starting point,
 we can add the functions we developed previously to a script called